 The Pythian Games were one of the four Panhellenic Games of Ancient Greece.
 They were held in honor of Apollo every four years at his sanctuary at Delphi.
 They were held two years after each Olympic Games.
 The Pythian Games were founded in the 6th century BC and featured competitions for art and dance.

 Temple of Apollo (Delphi)

-- The Temple of Apollo housed the innermost sanctuary which was the center of the Delphic oracle and seat of Pythia.
+The Temple of Apollo housed the innermost sanctuary, which was the center of the Delphic oracle and seat of Pythia.
 The temple had the statement “Know thyself,” carved on the entrance.
-The temple ruins visible today, date from the 4th century BC, and are of a Doric temple of 6 by 15 columns.
-It was erected on the remains of numerous earlier temples, the earliest having been constructed before 7th-century BC.
+The temple ruins visible today, date from the 4th century BC, and is of a Doric temple of 6 by 15 columns.
+It was erected on the remains of numerous earlier temples, the eldest having been constructed before 7th-century BC.

 Stoa of the Athenians